-The purpose of the Centre is to continue to support the advancement of biosecurity risk management through the provision of expertise in risk analysis techniques and the development of associated methods, protocols, tools and procedures.
+The purpose of CEBRA is to support the advancement of biosecurity risk management.
+This is achieved through the provision of expertise in risk analysis techniques and the development of associated methods, protocols, tools and procedures.
 CEBRA is a key initiative in the Australian Government’s response to managing biosecurity risks - it provides world-class research on the issues, risks and response mechanisms that underpin policy interventions and tools.

 Further information on the grant can be found in the program guidelines.